 It may sound like overkill – if you are a small, home based business, why would you need a non-disclosure agreement?
 Confidentiality or non-disclosure agreements are often associated with new and potential employees.
 These agreements protect your proprietary information.
 But small business owners, especially those who consult for clients, can benefit from having new customers sign non-disclosure agreements as well.
 If you have worked hard to create your business, you don’t want to give it away to a client who may become a competitor.
 Talk to your Colorado small business attorney about the benefits of having your clients, not just your employees and contractors, sign non-disclosure agreements.

 Review Company Documents to Save Money and Heartache

 It’s a new year, and you undoubtedly have new business goals.
 One of the most important things you can do at the start of this year is meet with a Colorado small business lawyer to review company documents.
 Does your business structure still make sense?
 Are your non-disclosure and other legal documents still protecting you as originally intended?
 Are you in compliance with Federal tax rules and Colorado state law?
 Will you be impacted by any new Colorado or federal business laws this year?

 An in-person business planning consultation with a Colorado business attorney will provide you with advice relevant to your Colorado home business that no legal help website can.
 Talking to a small business lawyer on an annual basis can do as much toward helping business owners succeed in the long-run as a great new product or fantastic sales can in the short-term.

-If you need help with your business taxes, or just need to find ways to de-stress business tax time tasks for your small business, contact me, Elizabeth Lewis, at the Law Office of E.C.
-Lewis, P.C., home of your Denver Small Business Lawyer.
+If your home business needs business development legal advice, contact me, Elizabeth Lewis, at the Law Office of E.C.
+Lewis, P.C., home of your Denver Business Lawyer.
 Phone: 720-258-6647.
 Email: email@example.com